alomew/hacker-the-bear/README.md

 PROBLEMS WE RAN IN TO

 Initially, we thought we could use the Google Home Mini for the microphone/speakers.
-However, we realised this would involve using Google’s own speech recognition software, and thus requiring the user to say Google’s start-up command (OK Google).
+However, we realised this would involve using Google’s own speech recognition software, and thus requiring the user to say Google’s start-up command ("OK Google").
 This would then go against one of our key aims which is to make the technology as easy to use as possible, given the target audience.

+Another problem we found was that the version of Python that the Raspberry Pi was running didn’t support some of the code, so some updates needed to be made.

+Trying to fit the servos into the stuffed toy proved problematic, so a supportive frame had to be fitted inside so that the arms could be made to move.
+We built the frame out of chopsticks and zip ties.

+We also abandoned the idea of implementing mongoDB into our database structure in favour of Google’s Cloud platform.

+The microphones/speakers we had available to us either wouldn’t connect via Bluetooth or used a 3.5mm jack input which also wasn’t supported on the Raspberry Pi.